-Teaching is another professional activity, that healthcare professionals need to learn as part of their own skill-set.
+Teaching is another professional activity that healthcare professionals need to learn as part of their skill set.
 It requires skills that can be learned.
-As with all skills, the real skill needed is a meta-skill, the ability to adapt whatever you have learned to the specific situation: who you are teaching, what you are teaching, and in what context.
+As with all skills, the real skill needed is a meta-skill, the ability to adapt whatever you have learned to the specific situation: whom you are teaching, what you are teaching, and in what context.

 For this capability, the rehabilitation professional needs to be able to:

-- Identify a useful item to teach to a student or colleague in most clinical situations;
+- Identify a valuable item to teach to a student or colleague in most clinical situations;

-- Adapt teaching to the situation, and to the needs of the learner(s);
+- Adapt teaching to the situation and the needs of the learner(s);

 - Explain complex material in a way that learners can understand;